danahynes/KillSwitch/README.md

 ## About
 KillSwitch is a small PCB that attaches to your Raspberry Pi 2/3/0 (40 pin GPIO) and allows you to turn the Pi on or off using a push button or an IR remote.
-It also has an LED status indicator that is completely programmable.
 It is compatible with almost any infrared remote control, or IR blaster devices like the [Harmony Hub](https://www.logitech.com/en-us/product/harmony-hub) or
  [SparkFun WiFi IR Blaster](https://www.sparkfun.com/products/15031).

 ## Software installation